-It turns out closing the toilet seat lid isn't just common courtesy, it's sanitary.
+It turns out that closing the toilet seat lid after doing your bathroom business isn't just common courtesy, it's more sanitary.
 Why, you ask?
-Two words: Toilet plume.
-If you thought toilet plume was a myth, think again.
+Two words: toilet plume.
+If you thought the idea of germs spreading from your toilet flushing was a myth, think again.
 This disgusting and somewhat ridiculous-sounding phenomenon is very real — and it has the potential to wreak havoc on your household.

 What is a toilet plume?

-According to the National Center for Biotechnology Information potential health risks, including the transmission of sewage-related infectious disease, are associated with "toilet plume" aerosols produced by the flush of a toilet.
-In other words, whenever you flush the toilet, at the same time the water disappears into the abyss that is the sewage pipe, tiny particles of toilet water — which is loaded with microscopic amounts of fecal matter, urine, and who knows what else — get sprayed all over your bathroom.
-Gross!.
+The National Center for Biotechnology Information lists potential health risks associated with "toilet plume," or the aerosols produced by the flush of a toilet, like the transmission of sewage-related infectious disease.
+In other words, whenever you flush the toilet, tiny particles of toilet water — which are loaded with microscopic amounts of fecal matter, urine, and who knows what else — get sprayed all over your bathroom at the same time that water disappears into the abyss that is the sewage pipe.
+Gross!

 “[This plume] is easily transmitted in a wide range of air space when you flush the toilet,” Kelly Reynolds, Ph.D., associate professor of environmental and occupational health at the University of Arizona, told SELF.

-Phew!
 And the second bit of good news?
 You can avoid the toilet plume in your bathroom with one simple move: Making sure you close the toilet's lid every single time before you flush (and reminding your family to do the same).
-It may take a bit of time to make it habit — especially if the people your household are not in the habit of looking at what they're flushing (ew!) — but it's much better than spraying your bathroom with bacteria several times a day, wouldn't you say?
-We would!
+It may take a bit of time to make it habit, but it's much better than spraying your bathroom with bacteria several times a day, wouldn't you say?
+We would.